bingeli1212/nitrile-preview/doc/DOC-styles.md

   label {replace:a/1 b/3 c/4} "a/b/c" (0,0) (1,1) (2,2)
   ```

++ check:a b c

+  Set this option to allow for certain entries to be shown as
+  a checked checkbox or selected ratio button.
+This option is currently
+  being utilized by the list-bundle so that it will check to see if
+  one of the items in the list is being checked.

 + fontfamily:<string>

   This option holds the font family that is for the bundle.